Total Hip Replacement

 Although infections after hip replacement are not common, an infection can occur if bacteria enter your bloodstream.
 Because bacteria can enter the bloodstream during dental procedures, major dental procedures (such as tooth extractions and periodontal work) should be completed before your hip replacement surgery.
 Routine cleaning of your teeth should be delayed for several weeks after surgery.

 Individuals with a history of recent or frequent urinary infections should have a urological evaluation before surgery.
 Older men with prostate disease should consider completing required treatment before having surgery.

-Although you will be able to walk with crutches or a walker soon after surgery, you will need some help for several weeks with such tasks as cooking, shopping, bathing, and laundry.
+Although you will be able to walk with a cane, crutches, or a walker soon after surgery, you may need some help for several weeks with such tasks as cooking, shopping, bathing, and laundry.

-If you live alone, your orthopaedic surgeon's office, a social worker, or a discharge planner at the hospital can help you make advance arrangements to have someone assist you at your home.
+If you live alone, a social worker or a discharge planner at the hospital can help you make advance arrangements to have someone assist you at your home.
 A short stay in an extended care facility during your recovery after surgery also may be arranged.